 Bullying and health issues

 Bullying behavior is intentional, repeated, and harmful and seeks to gain inappropriate power over another.
 But if the behavior is not intentional, and rather is rooted in a mental illness, dementia, illness, or inappropriate medications, it should be addressed as a health issue to be treated.
-And the other members of the community need to be reasonably tolerant.
+And the other members of the community need to be reasonably tolerant while the issues are resolved.

 Management should provide: